Hello 2024!

 Grays Harbor and Clallam: This. . . it'd be the stupidest year.
 250 in both?
 Maybe??

-Grant and Okanogan: As with all of the other counties I've listed in these pairs, I've got these counties to 150 (okay, Grays Harbor is at 148...) for my life list, and 200 could be done in each.
+Grant and Okanogan: As with all of the other counties I've listed above in these pairs, I've got these counties to 150 (okay, Grays Harbor is at 148...) for my life list, and 200 could be done in each for a year.

 Spokane and Lincoln: There's a good handful of birders that seem to find an amazing number of species in *both* of these counties on an annual basis.
 It's continuous-ish habitat.
 These would make for a difficult 2 x 200 year.
 My prediction, if I attempt them: I'll come close and miss.